The Best Indoor Hanging Plants for Your Home or Office

 1) Red Prayer Plant (Maranta leuconeura)

-An easy to maintain, slow-growing houseplant perfect for hanging planters around the house.
+An easy-to-maintain, slow-growing houseplant perfect for hanging planters around the house.

-The Red Prayer Plant is a species of flowering plant that comes from the tropical rainforests of Brazil.
+The Red Prayer Plant is a species of plant that comes from the tropical rainforests of Brazil.
 The name comes from the behavior of the leaves that fold in as the light fades at night, resembling hands coming together in prayer.

 There are a few different options in this family of plants, but we particularly love the colorful and interesting leaf structure of the Red Prayer.
 These make a stunning addition to most living environments as they grow low and wide, making them perfect for an indoor hanging plant.